eugenPtr/discourse-digger/README.md

 ### How to run
 - You can use `pyright` to run a static type check
-- Run `main.py` to start fetching posts from discourse
+- Run either `python3 implementation_1.py` or `python3 implementation_2.py` to start fetching posts from discourse
+- If you'd like to deploy any of the two implementations to a server / cloud platform using Docker, copy the desired implementation into `main.py` for the Docker image to be created

 ### Assumptions and design decisions
 This script is meant to gather data which would be later manipulated by a data analyst.

 >Assumption 1: The data analyst might want to include new data points in the future, therefore the database might need to be extended and/or rebuilt from scratch.

-Until the MVP stage is reached, the database is likely to suffer plenty of changes.
+Until the MVP stage is reached, the database is likely to suffer plenty of structural changes.
 For this reason it's important to be able to rebuild it from scratch fast and cheap.

-The main script (`main.py`) was able to fetch and store all the posts from Aave's Discourse (around 30k posts on Sept 29th 2023) in around 1 hour, costing less than $0.50.
-The test was made having deployed a Postgresql db and the script to Railway.

-The current implementation prioritizes robustness over speed.
-In case a spontaneous error arises during execution, it is able to resume fetching data in the next run of the cron job, without skipping any of it.
-To facilitate this, posts are fetched in chronological order and a pagination index is maintained in the database.

-> Design choice 1: Fetch and store posts in chronological order, maintaining a pagination index in the database, in order to overcome database or API failures.

-Another advantage of this approach is that we can reset the pagination index back to 1 if we want to update all the posts with the latest edits, number of views, etc.

-In order to speed up bootstraping the discord data for a DAO, an alternative approach could be used.
-By fetching posts in reverse chronological order and storing data in batches could reduce the bootstrapping time required for Aave (one of the DAOs with the highest activity on Discourse) to 20 minutes.

-The two implementations could go hand in hand: the latter could be run on demand to rebuild the db from scratch / add data for a new DAO, while the former could continously run in production to fetch the latest data in a reliable manner.

 > Assumption 2: Discourse API keys authorize read-only access.
 Assuming this, the API key for each DAO is stored in the database in plain text.

 ### Scalability, extensions and improvements